Worst-case analysis of restarted primal-dual hybrid gradient on totally unimodular linear programs: Analysis of restarted PDHG on totally unimodular linear programs

 \end{lemma}

-\begin{proof} First observe that $ = + \e_1 (\v - e_j)^\T$ where $j$ is choosen such that $\submat := $ is nonsingular\footnote{ Such a $j$ exists because the rows of $\V$ are linearly independent and $\V$ has $\LFrows - 1$ rows.
-Therefore, there must exist some $e_j$ that is not in the span of the rows of $\V$ and makes the dimension of the subspace spanned by the rows of $\submat$ to $\LFrows$ which implies it is nonsingular.}.
-Note that by Lemma~\ref{lem:total-unimodularity-preserved}, $W$ is totally unimodular.
-By the Sherman-Morrison formula \cite{sherman1950adjustment}:
+\begin{proof} First observe that $ = + \e_1 (\v - e_j)^\T$ where $j$ is chosen such that $\submat := $ is nonsingular.
+Such a $j$ exists because the rows of $\V$ are linearly independent and $\V$ has $\LFrows$ rows.
+Therefore, there must exist some $e_j$ that is not in the span of the rows of $\V$, making the dimension of the subspace spanned by the rows of $\submat$ equal to $\LFrows + 1$, which implies it is nonsingular.